endo-do/Table-Class-Python/README.md

 ### Add Content:

 - The functions 'add_row' and 'add_column' are used for adding rows and columns

 - They both take 'index' and 'row'/'col' as arguments

 - E.g. add_row(0, [1, 2, 3, 4]) would add a new row at position 0 with the values 1, 2, 3 and 4

 ### Remove Content:

 - The functions 'remove_row' and 'remove_column' are used for removing rows and columns

 - They both take 'index' as an argument

 - E.g. remove_row(0) would remove the first row

 ### Replacing Content:

 - The functions 'replace_row', 'replace_column' and 'replace_cell' are used for replacing rows, column and cells

 - 'replace_row' and 'replace_column' both take 'index' and 'row'/'col' as arguments.

 - 'replace_cell' takes 'row', 'col' and 'replace' as arguments
     - if 'row', 'col' or 'replace' were not specified the row/col/cell will be replaced with standard 'replace_empty'

 - E.g. replace_cell(-1, 0, "hello") would replace the first element in the last row with "hello"

 ### Get Content:

-- The functions 'get_column', 'get_row' and 'get_content' are used to get content from the Table
+- The functions 'get_column(index)', 'get_row(index)' and 'get_content()' are used to get content from the Table

-- 'get_column' and 'get_row' each have 'index' as an argument
+- 'get_column' and 'get_row' each have 'index' as an argument to specify which row/col will be returned

 - 'get_content' returns the whole table without the headers and doesnt need an argument